 Why end it.
 Why end it.’

-She put on one of those shapeless green jumpsuits, made herself a coffee, sat herself down in front of a computer, and started learning how to make a radio transceiver.
+She put on one of those shapeless green jumpsuits, made herself a coffee, sat herself down in front of a computer and started learning how to put together a radio transceiver.

 It's what humans do.